The Employment Law Review: Belgium

 Employment contracts concluded for an indefinite period may only be terminated by one of the parties through prior notification of a notice period.
 Termination for a serious reason constitutes, in principle, the only permissible circumstance for unilateral termination without prior notice.
 In practice, however, it is possible for either of the parties to terminate the contract without prior notice, provided compensation is paid.

 Since 1 January 2014, notice periods are the same for all employees in all sectors, subject to exceptions.
-It is not clear whether the employer and employee are able to agree on a notice period different from that contained in the AEC, but there is no provision in the AEC that would suggest that it is prohibited, as long the different provision is favourable to the employee.
+It is not clear whether the employer and employee are able to agree on a different notice period from that contained in the AEC, but there is no provision in the AEC that would suggest that it is prohibited, as long the different provision is favourable to the employee.

-Where multiple redundancies qualify as a collective dismissal, the legislation on collective dismissals applies and possibly the legislation regarding the closure of enterprises.
+If multiple redundancies qualify as a collective dismissal, the legislation on collective dismissals applies and possibly the legislation regarding the closure of enterprises.
 A collective dismissal triggers the prior information and consultation obligations towards the employees (either through the works council or, if there is none, the union delegation, or, failing this, the employees in person).
 The intention to proceed with collective dismissal must also be communicated to the competent administration (the director of the subregional employment office).
 In principle, a collective dismissal gives rise to the payment of a special monthly compensation payment in addition to any indemnity due in lieu of notice.

 In some sectors, there will also be specific obligations for employers if the multiple redundancies do not meet the thresholds of the national legislation.